Garvin County, Oklahoma

 Garvin County is a county in south-central Oklahoma, United States.
-As of the 2010 census, the population was 27,576.
+As of the 2020 census, the population was 25,656.
 Its county seat is Pauls Valley.
-In 1906, delegates to Constitution Convention formed Garvin County from part of the Chickasaw Nation, Indian Territory.
-The county was named for Samuel J. Garvin, a local Chickasaw rancher, merchant and banker.
+In 1906, delegates to the Constitution Convention formed Garvin County from part of the Chickasaw Nation, Indian Territory.
+The county was named after Samuel J. Garvin, a local Chickasaw rancher, merchant, and banker.
 Its economy is largely based on farming, ranching and oil production.

 History

 Garvin County came into existence on November 16, 1907, the day Oklahoma became a state.
 The territory within the present-day county had been a part of Pickens County, Chickasaw Nation in the Indian Territory.

 An election held June 20, 1908, resulted in county citizens choosing Pauls Valley as the county seat over the towns of Wynnewood and Elmore City.

 Oil was discovered in the southwestern part of the county known as Robberson Field in the 1920s.
 The Golden Trend pool, which ran from the northwest to the southern parts of the county developed later.